OWASP/www-policy/operational/election.md

 ## Process

 No later than two months prior to an election, a timeline will be publicly available that is  minimally shared on the OWASP website.
-The timeline will include notices, important dates, and milestones.
+On the nearest business day, the timeline will include notices, important dates, and milestones.
 For the OWASP Board of Directors those annual milestones are:

 - Call for Candidates, August 15
 - Candidate Registration Deadline, August 31